-Whoever thought that DaaS would become a highly sought after resource?
+Who thought that DaaS would become a highly sought-after resource?
 Today, businesses are investing in DaaS to mitigate the enormous data volumes in different verticals.

 Small and established Singaporean businesses struggle to find the nexus between disparate data points.
 Thanks to graph analytics, most of them can now deduce data in simplified visual formats.
 Graph analytics is transforming sophisticated data interpretation and is here to stay.

 Singaporean ventures that employ Internet of Things (IoT) in their analytics processes have been experiencing exceptional results.
 IoT data analytics are helping businesses to decipher the data coming out of IoT connected devices.